dfuenzalida/petclinic/README.md

 Run `clj -M:test` from the terminal, or use the REPL/Editor integrations to run the tests for a given namespace.

+For running tests on controllers from your editor, you'll want to start the application as mentioned previously.

 ## Compiling the CSS

 You need to compile the SCSS files at least once to generate CSS files to see the correct styling of the web pages.